-Some ice breakers are fun and funny, and their goal is to help participants enjoy meeting with each other.
+Are you looking for laughter-generating, funny ice breakers?
+Some ice breakers are fun and funny, and their goal is to help your participants enjoy meeting each other.
 Other times, you might want to tie the ice breaker into the topic of the meeting.
-However, that doesn't always have to be the case when you use fun and funny icebreakers to start out your meeting or team building session.
+However, you have a different purpose when you use fun and funny ice breakers to start out your meeting or team building session.

 Consider these sample questions for your meetings and possibly even use some of the ideas to develop your own ice breakers.
 Some questions are designed just for fun, but others have suggestions for how they might be used to launch into a broader conversation.

 - If you were a vegetable, what vegetable would you be?

 - If you woke up tomorrow as an animal, what animal would you choose to be and why?
 (While an amusing ice breaker, this fun question can also lead to discussions about the valuable traits different animals possess and how those traits might relate to people.)

 - If you could live anywhere on this planet and take everything that you love with you, where would you choose to live?
 (This ice breaker question can lead to further discussion about the types of experiences people value.)

 - What favorite color are you and how does being that color make you feel?
 (For any work that involves any type of design, this can be a fun ice breaker question to ask to discuss color options.)

 - If you could choose an imaginary friend, who would you choose and why?

 - If you could sit on a bench in a beautiful woods, who would you like sitting next to you on the bench and why?

 - Are you sunrise, daylight, twilight, or night?
 Please share why you picked your time of day.